B3at/Kubernetes-Autoscaler-Docs/docs/Demonstrator Setup Instructions.md

 ---
 layout: default
 title: Demonstrator Setup Instructions
-nav_order: 3
+nav_order: 4
 ---

 This is a Step by Step Guide to install minikube and the provided Demonstrator Test Environment.
-Download Links for the Files will be provided in the Future.

 Downloading all components
 -